Origins of the Kamakura Shogunate

 This system effectively replaced the old imperial province governors (kokushi) who had little real authority.
 The shugo and jitō were loyal to Kamakura, not Kyoto.
 They enforced the shogunate’s will, mobilized troops during crises, and administered justice according to the evolving warrior code.
 The decentralized structure allowed the shogunate to project power across Japan without a large central staff.
 However, it also planted seeds of future instability, as powerful shugo families like the Ashikaga eventually accumulated enough independence to challenge the shogunate.

-The Kamakura government also included a central council (hyōjōshū) composed of senior vassals who advised the shogun on key matters.
-This body helped balance communal decision-making with autocratic authority.
-The first Hojo regent, Tokimasa, expanded this council after Yoritomo’s death, ensuring that the regency could manage the state even when the shogun was a figurehead.
-The Hojo regency (bold for emphasis) became the de facto ruling institution after 1203, controlling the shogunate from behind the scenes while maintaining the Minamoto lineage as nominal figureheads.
+The Kamakura government included a central council (hyōjōshū) composed of senior vassals who advised the shogun on key matters.
+This body balanced communal decision-making with autocratic authority.
+After Yoritomo’s death, the first Hojo regent, Tokimasa, expanded this council, ensuring that the regency could manage the state even when the shogun was a figurehead.
+The Hojo regency became the de facto ruling institution after 1203, controlling the shogunate from behind the scenes while maintaining the Minamoto lineage as nominal figureheads.
+This arrangement created a stable succession system that lasted over a century.

 Role of the Samurai